 The commission defines a sophisticated investor as an individual or institution that “must have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.”

 Practically speaking, a sophisticated investor will almost always be wealthy (again, either individually or institutionally).
 Capital is generally accepted as a stand-in for sophistication, both because it indicates the skill necessary to amass this wealth and because it indicates a higher tolerance for loss.
-However, it is entirely possible for someone with significant experience to have little capital, while someone with substantial wealth to have relatively little market knowledge.
-Wealth is a good rule of thumb for sophistication, but it is not the rule.
+However, it is entirely possible for someone with significant experience to have little capital, and vice versa, for someone with substantial wealth to have relatively little market knowledge.
+Wealth is a good rule of thumb for sophistication, but it is by no means the universal rule.

 A sophisticated investor may participate in such alternative products as pre-initial public offerings, swaps, private equity deals, collateralized debt obligations, private stock offerings and particularly complex currency derivatives.
 The idea is that a sophisticated investor has the knowledge to understand the risks of these products, the resources to properly investigate the investment and likely the resources to withstand a higher rate of losses.